mandle420/DCS_Standalone_on_linux/README.md

 ```XR_RUNTIME_JSON```
 VALUE
 ```/home/$USER/.local/share/envision/prefixes/lighthouse_default/share/openxr/1/openxr_monado.json```
-You can also click the 3 dots in Envision to copy the environment variables, if you're not using the default envision profiles
+If you're not using an index, you can click the 3 dots in Envision to copy the environment variables.
+Then paste them into a text editor, so you can copy the last value.
+The key's and the first value willl not be different.

-you have two options from here, proceede with Wine or use Proton under Steam(Recommended for VR)

 #### (updated for 2.9.12.5336)

-If you plan on using DCS with a VR headset you'll want to use Proton and the easiest way i've found to get it working, is through Steam(not the Steam version of the game but adding the game to Steam) however keep working with Wine and Lutris for now

 If you would rather use headtracking via opentrack
 I'd recommend you keep using Wine as opentrack does not support the steam method